Morning Note: Market news and an update from Scottish Mortgage Investment Trust.

 - the digital transformation that has revolutionised the retail, media, and advertising industries broadening into fields such as food, finance, and enterprise.

-The manager provides useful insight on AI and highlights that when considering investment opportunities, it can be helpful to divide them into three layers, companies in each of which the fund is invested: hardware (e.g. Nvidia, ASML, TSMC), infrastructure (e.g. cloud providers, such as Amazon, and database companies), and applications (that make productive use of AI in the real world).
+The manager has previously highlighted that when considering AI investment opportunities, it can be helpful to divide them into three layers: hardware (e.g. Nvidia, ASML, TSMC), infrastructure (e.g. cloud providers, such as Amazon, and database companies), and applications (that make productive use of AI in the real world, such as Meta Platforms).
+AI is reshaping how businesses operate and how decisions are made.
+The infrastructure powering that change is in high demand.
+But progress is not limited to computing.
+The manager believes we are seeing progress in areas as diverse as personalised healthcare, electrification, logistics, and digital content.

-The fund currently holds a small number of high conviction ideas – there are around 100 holdings, although the top 30 account for almost 80% of assets.
+The fund currently holds a small number of high conviction ideas – there are just under 100 holdings, although the top 30 account for 77% of assets.
 The manager targets strong businesses with above average returns that have the potential to double sales over the next five years.
-The companies have continued to deliver strong operational performance and remain in robust financial health.
+In the latest reporting period, strong returns reflected a growing market recognition that the companies driving fundamental technological and economic transformation have emerged from recent volatility with strengthened competitive positions.

 The manager believes the long-term risk taking, essential to economic and social progress, is continuing to migrate to private markets.
-The fund now has 26% of its assets in 52 unquoted investments, providing exposure to early-stage businesses that investors would not usually be able to gain access to.
-Although this increases levels of volatility in the fund, the manager believes these investments provide the potential for asymmetric returns, with a maximum 100% loss set against the potential for unlimited upside.
+At the end of September 2025, the fund had 26% of its assets in 52 unquoted investments, providing exposure to early-stage businesses that investors would not usually be able to gain access to.
+Although this increases the level of volatility in the fund, the manager believes these investments provide the potential for asymmetric returns, with a maximum 100% loss set against the potential for unlimited upside.
 The fund’s private company exposure tends to be weighted to the upper end of the maturity curve, focussed on late-stage private companies which are scaling up and becoming profitable.
-The largest private position is SpaceX, with the top ten representing two thirds of the fund’s private exposure.

 Scottish Mortgage is in a robust financial position.
 The fund continues to deploy a ‘strategically appropriate’ level of gearing in the portfolio as the board believes this offers a potential source of additional value for shareholders over time.
-However, given the level of volatility in markets and the repayment of debt facilities, the manager reduced the level of gearing during the year from 14% of NAV to 11%.
+However, given the level of volatility in markets and the repayment of debt facilities, the current level of gearing has fallen to 11% of NAV.
 The manager also highlights that rising rates have little impact on the company.
-During the years of exceptionally low interest rates, the company proactively extended the term of its debt and most of its borrowings do not come due until after 2036, while the interest cost of 3.18% is well below the Bank of England base rate.
+During the years of exceptionally low interest rates, the company proactively extended the term of its debt, while the interest cost of just over 3% is well below the Bank of England base rate.

-Although the focus of the fund is capital growth, the company has committed to pay a small dividend – the total payout for the year is up 3.4% to 4.24p – currently equating to a yield of 0.5%.
+Although the focus of the fund is capital growth, the company has committed to paying a small dividend – with these results, a half-year payout of 1.6p has been declared, in line with last year.
+The yield is currently 0.4%.

-The size of the fund helps to keep costs low, with an ongoing charge of 0.35%, although the Key Investor Document highlights total costs of 0.89% in the year to March 2024.
+The size of the fund helps to keep costs low, with an ongoing charge of 0.31% for the year.
 This is much less than most actively managed funds invested in public equities and significantly less than private equity funds.

-Given the growth/technology bias of the fund, it is no surprise that there is a strong correlation with the Nasdaq.
-As we have previously highlighted, the fund is at risk from falling stock markets, particularly if highly-rated stocks fall out of favour, or their valuations are questioned.
-Since peaking at 1,568p in November 2021, the share price more than halved as rising bond yields impacted the valuation of, and appetite for, highly-rated stocks.
-The use of gearing, combined with investment in private companies, and the concentrated nature of the portfolio led to significantly greater volatility compared to the peer group.
+Given its growth/technology bias, this equity fund is at risk from falling stock markets, particularly if highly-rated stocks fall out of favour or their valuations are questioned.
+The use of gearing, combined with investment in private companies, and the concentrated nature of the portfolio also leads to significantly greater volatility compared to the peer group.

 Source: Bloomberg